janestreet/magic-trace/README.md

 You may leave the stop indicator in production code.
 It doesn't need to do anything in particular, magic-trace just needs the name.
 It is just an empty, but not inlined, function.
 It will cost ~10us to call, but *only when magic-trace actually uses it to take a snapshot*.

+# Documentation

+More documentation is available on [the magic-trace wiki](https://github.com/janestreet/magic-trace/wiki).

 # Contributing

 If you'd like to contribute: